Xilinx/inference-server/docs/architecture.rst

 The base batcher class defines a common interface for all batcher implementations and has some basic common properties.
 Each batcher has two thread-safe queues (one for input and one for output), a configured batch size and a string identifying the worker group it's attached to.
-The batcher runs as a separate thread that monitors its input queue to process incoming ``Interface`` objects from all ingestion methods and pushes completed ``Batch`` objects on the output queue.
+The batcher runs as a separate thread that monitors its input queue to process incoming ``ProtocolWrapper`` objects from all ingestion methods and pushes completed ``Batch`` objects on the output queue.
 Each batcher implementation defines a ``run()`` method that provides the logic with which the batcher produces a batch.
 A worker (and by extension, the worker group) specifies which batcher implementation should be used to prepare batches for it (as well as the batch size) and each worker group shares a set of batchers.
 This configuration is determined at compile-time and built into the definition of the worker.